What is IP2SG?

-No. The electronic filing system has been revamped.
-There are two online portals – the public portal and the customer portal.
+No. The electronic online system (EOS) now has two portals – the public portal and the customer portal.
 The public portal can be accessed without having to register or log in.
-The customer portal requires users to register for an account.
-Log-in is required to access the customer portal.
+The customer portal can only be accessed by users who have registered for an Account.
+Users are required to log in to access the customer portal.

 What are the benefits of registering for an Account?

-Registering for an Account gives access to the customer portal, which has more functions than the public portal.
-For example, in the customer portal, a user will be able to track filing and payment details, and be able to send and receive correspondences through the system.
+Registering for an Account provides you with access to the customer portal, which has more functions than the public portal.
+For example, in the customer portal, a user will be able to track filing and payment details, and be able to send and receive correspondences through the EOS.

 Who is eligible to register for an Account?

-Anyone or any company can register for an Account.
-A Singapore address for service and a valid SingPass is needed to register for and use the Account.
-At least 1 user has to be designated as an Administrator, authorised to manage and transact under the Account.
-Other Users, can be authorised to transact under the Account.
+Anyone or any company with a Singapore address for service and a valid SingPass can register for an Account.
+At least one user has to be designated as an Administrator, who is authorised to manage and transact under the Account.
+An Administrator can authorise other users to transact under the Account.